eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 - https://www.linkedin.com/in/owocki/

 ## Development Status
+I have mentioned the project to direct members of the ENF such as Yves, Zack Gall and Natah James.

 Our team designed the web and responsive platform, it can be found in the following figma file: